svn2github/oobash/0.38.6/docs/ReadMe.txt

     with the arguments object class and the other arguments if there are some:
     __$method "$this" "$class" "$@"
 All this action makes the framework a relative slow thing, but everything has its price...
+Because the shell executes the command_not_found_handle function in a separate execution environment, no "setters" are available.
+You could echo some setter functionality into the environment, but at the moment, this does not happen to avoid environemnt pollution.

-R) Registry
+B) Registry
 ###########
 Every variable, function, array, alias and class is registered in an associative array with the name __Registry__.
 With the pulic __cleanUp function this __Registry__ is used to clean the environment.
 Use the __cleanUp function after using the oobash.

-R) Objectpool and Attributepool
+C) Objectpool and Attributepool
 ###############################
 After using a constructor, let's see what happened:
 String a abc